biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas.md

   - milestone gifts
 author: YourBanger.com Team
 metadata:
-  title: "Graduation Gift Ideas That Mark the Milestone | YourBanger.com"
+  title: "AI Graduation Songs & Gift Ideas | YourBanger.com"
-  description: "Looking for graduation gift ideas beyond cash?
-These meaningful gifts celebrate their achievement and prepare them for the next chapter."
+  description: "Create an AI graduation song in 2 minutes for $19.99.
+Celebrate their achievement with custom songs about their journey, struggles, and victories."
 ---

 ## Beyond the Card with Cash